Høvringsvatnet

-Høvringsvatnet or Høvringsvatn is a lake in the municipality of Evje og Hornnes in Agder county, Norway.
-It's located about 10 km northeast of the village area of Evje and about 6 km southeast of the village area of Byglandsfjord.
-The lake Homstølvatnet in Froland municipality is located about 5 km to the northeast.
+Høvringsvatnet is a lake in Evje og Hornnes Municipality in Agder county, Norway.
+It's located about 10 km northeast of the village area of Evje and about 6 km southeast of the village area of Byglandsfjord (in neighboring Bygland Municipality).
+The lake Homstølvatnet in Froland Municipality is located about 5 km to the northeast.

-Høvringsvatnet covers an area of 3.89 km2 and has an elevation of 481 m above sea level.
+The lake Høvringsvatnet covers an area of 3.89 km2 and has an elevation of 481 m above sea level.